hestiacp/hestiacp-docs/web/docs/cli/commands.md

 v-add-remote-dns-domain admin mydomain.tld yes
 ```

-This function synchronize dns domain with the remote server.
+This function synchronise dns domain with the remote server.

 ## v-add-remote-dns-host